 Sussex is a somewhat small village located in the state of Wisconsin.
 With a population of 11,597 people and four constituent neighborhoods, Sussex is the 83rd largest community in Wisconsin.

 Sussex real estate is some of the most expensive in Wisconsin, although Sussex house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Sussex has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Sussex home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sussex residents report their race to be White, followed by Asian.
-Important ancestries of people in Sussex include German, Irish, Polish, Italian, and English.
+Important ancestries of people in Sussex include German, Irish, Polish, English, and Italian.

 The most common language spoken in Sussex is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and German/Yiddish.